lakshithaonline/Phoenix-Airline-System/README.md

 # Phoenix-Airline-MVP-Project
 Phoenix Airline PVT is an airline with a small online flight booking system.
-Processes such as user management, flight management, and ticket management, are done manually.
-So, they require a web application to automate their manual processes.
-There are 3 types of users: Staff, Users (client), and the Admin.
-Users and Staff can create their accounts by themself.
-But Staff accounts must be approved by the admin also the admin can add staff members to the system.
+So the application has ticket booking and many more facilities,